dmazine/arch-linux-install/README.md

 # ip link
 ```

-Package `ifplugd` for wired interfaces: After starting and enabling `netctl-ifplugd@interface.service` DHCP profiles are started/stopped when the network cable is plugged in and out.
+Package `ifplugd` for wired interfaces: After starting and enabling `netctl-ifplugd@<interface-name>.service` DHCP profiles are started/stopped when the network cable is plugged in and out.

 ```
-# systemctl enable netctl-ifplugd@interface.service
+# systemctl enable netctl-ifplugd@<interface-name>.service
 ```

-Package `wpa_actiond` for wireless interfaces: After starting and enabling `netctl-auto@interface.service` profiles are started/stopped automatically as you move from the range of one network into the range of another network (roaming).
+Package `wpa_actiond` for wireless interfaces: After starting and enabling `netctl-auto@<interface-name>.service` profiles are started/stopped automatically as you move from the range of one network into the range of another network (roaming).

 ```
-# systemctl enable netctl-auto@interface.service
+# systemctl enable netctl-auto@<interface-name>.service
 ```

-### Install and configure sudo:
+### Install and configure sudo

 ```
 # pacman -S sudo